Stephanie leads our specialist Procurement and State aid team.

 With over 20 years' experience advising on and managing complex and high value procurements and projects, Stephanie can advise on all aspects of your procurement process as well as advising on bringing and defending procurement challenges.
-Stephanie also advises on state aid, grant funding applications and ancillary competition law issues.
+Stephanie also advises on State aid, grant funding applications and ancillary competition law issues.

-Stephanie's aim is to work with you to find practical strategies and solutions.
+Stephanie's aim is to work with you to find practical strategies and risk-based solutions.
 She understands the need for high quality advice, delivered in a friendly and approachable way.
 She has a particular focus and interest in advising clients in the public sector and higher education sectors.

 She can support your projects from conception to completion or provide support and assistance according to your requirements.